 "Good-o.
 The firm likes to please, you know."
 Jeremy settled himself back more comfortably and returned his attention to his book.

-Barbara turned from the doorway and walked back across the lounge to where Regent's Park treetops, with the buildings of the zoological gardens visible above like white cliffs in the distance.
+Barbara turned from the doorway and walked back across the lounge to where Anita was sitting in one of the two easy chairs at the table by the window.
+The view outside was a rolling green sea of Regent's Park treetops, with the buildings of the zoological gardens visible above like white cliffs in the distance.
 Anita resumed talking as Barbara sat down.

 "It was a difficult decision in many ways, but I came to the conclusion that there are basic human values that have to come before patriotism.
 Certainly that's true if one defines loyalty to the present Soviet regime as patriotism.
 But that isn't how we see it.
-Before 1917, Russia was socially and politically backward compared to Western Europe, I admit, JAMES P HOGAN 162 czar who was living in a different age and an emotionally unbalanced empress, it was making tremendous strides to catch up.
+Before 1917, Russia was socially and politically backward compared to Western Europe, I admit, but when you allow for the effect of a czar who was living in a different age and an emotionally unbalanced empress, it was making tremendous strides to catch up.
 Russia was starting to assert itself as a modern state.
 The charade of archaic pomp, royal courts, and fairy-tale palaces was played out.
 Nothing could stop the tides of industry and trade that were sweeping Russia into the twentieth century.
 The uprising in March was the voice of the real Russia.
 That was the direction that it should have kept going in.
 What happened in November was all wrong, an aberration.
 That is what has to be undone.
-At the time of the Revolution, Maxim Gorky - and he was no lover of continue to grow in the new Russia.
+At the time of the Revolution, Maxim Gorky -- and he was no lover of czarism -- warned the people not to destroy the palaces and treasures of the old order, because those things represented a cultural heritage that would continue to grow in the new Russia.
 But instead, it was stunted.
 What we have seen in the last hundred years is a cancer of barren political dogma and mindless slogans that has suppressed culture.
 That is what we are committed to ending.
-Our loyalty is to the Russia that should have been, and which will be one day." represented a cultural neritage that would Anita sat on the edge of her chair, polite, but at the same time tense and unsmiling.
-Her face, though at first sight attractive in proportion and line, revealed an undertone of pallor and tiredness in the daylight by the window which seemed to accentuate the spareness of her frame. accept Anita as being what she claimed to be - but, of course, something more substantial than that would be needed eventually.
+Our loyalty is to the Russia that should have been, and which will be one day."

+Anita sat on the edge of her chair, polite, but at the same time tense and unsmiling.
+Her face, though at first sight attractive in proportion and line, revealed an undertone of pallor and tiredness in the daylight by the window which seemed to accentuate the spareness of her frame.
+Barbara's impression was of someone very serious and very dedicated, for whom one ideal had come to dominate all other considerations in life.
+Her instinct was to accept Anita as being what she claimed to be -- but, of course, something more substantial than that would be needed eventually.

 "What I wanted to ask you about was something else," Barbara said.
 "It goes back a number of years, now.
 Your former husband, Igor.
 What can you tell me about him?"
 She watched Anita's face but was unable to detect an immediate reaction that hinted either of aversion, lingering affection, or any other emotion.

 "A lot of things," Anita replied.
 "What would you like to know?"
-"Nothing surprises me anymore.
-I'm sure you have your reasons."
-"You were a member of the Friday Club as long as eight years ago," Barbara said, making it a matter-of-fact statement rather than a question.
-"Yes."
-"And other affiliated groups before that."
-That was a guess, but worth a stab.
-"Yes," Anita answered.